Ulf Landegren – Advanced detection in genomics, proteomics and clinical medicine

 Wide use of technologies

-These two concepts have been varied by my students and myself, and by many others, to address a broad range of analytical needs.
-Briefly, padlock probes are useful for analyses of specific nucleic acid sequences, while proximity assays are suitable to study protein expression.
-These two classes of molecular analyses share the ability to offer adequate specificity to identify their target molecules also in highly complex sample matrices, and a capacity to target very large numbers of molecules in parallel without loss of specificity.
-Yet another advantage is the ability of both technologies, when desired, to produce short, circular reporter DNA strands.
-This type of reaction products allow sensitive localisation and digital detection via rolling-circle amplification.
+These two concepts have been adapted to address a broad range of analytical needs.
+Briefly, padlock probes are useful for analyses of specific nucleic acid sequences, while proximity assays are suitable to study protein expression in solution and in situ.
+These two classes of molecular analyses share an ability to offer adequate specificity to identify their target molecules also in highly complex sample matrices, and a capacity to target very large numbers of molecules in parallel without loss of specificity.

 Molecular machines